 First, it must be understood that the pie is always made from fresh apples.
 In the beginning, I used to make my grandmother’s crust recipe.
 It has a secret ingredient and is outlandishly good.
 Now, I buy the pre-rolled Pillsbury crusts.
 They’re passable and my grandmother was always disappointed with me anyway.

 Now hurry.
 You only have an hour.
-Scoop the chunky apple peels into a bag and scurry out to the barn.
+Quarter the rest of the apples, scoop them together with chunky apple peels into a bag, and scurry out to the barn.
 Put a handful of peels in every feeder, while relaxing into the first equine thought that comes into your head.
 For me, it’s always my Grandfather Horse.
 I miss him.
 This will be the first year in thirty that he and I haven’t avoided this holiday together.

 So I made the pie early this year; I needed the apple-peel ritual that’s part political, part spiritual, and part therapeutic.
 It’s been a mean year and I’m behind on my breathing.

 As the horses chew, my jaw softens.
 Sinking down on a bale; the barn feels like home and all the memories of good horses come galloping back.
 It’s good to be reminded.
 If you’re like me, you’ve been stronger than you ever thought possible.
 Some days you failed your horse, but you didn’t quit.
 Other days, you’ve been lifted high and carried like treasure.

 (If you don’t have a barn, it doesn’t matter.
 Quietly remember the first horse you loved.
 Call him to you; let him star in his own movie.
 You know the plot by heart.)

 Through the manure and the mud, the horses saw something in us that had nothing to do with sex or career.
 It was beyond hair color or dress size or age.
 Horses treated us in a way that our own species struggles with.
 They treated us as equals.